 Air Force Space Command (AFSPC)

-Air Force Space Command (AFSPC) provides space and cyberspace forces for USSTRATCOM.
+Air Force Space Command (AFSPC) provides resilient and affordable space and cyberspace forces for USSTRATCOM, the Joint Force, and the Nation.
 AFSPC has two numbered air forces tasked with providing capabilities to the combatant commands.